 U.S. mail will receive priority at all times for delivery and is distributed to individual mailboxes before 4:30 pm.
 There is no mail delivery on Saturday, Sunday, or legal holidays.
 You will receive electronic or written notice if you have received an oversized package.
-Outgoing U.S. mail may be deposited in the mail slot by the campus resident mailboxes.
+Outgoing U.S. mail may be deposited in the mail slot by the Old Morrison post office.
 Stamps may be purchased at the Old Morrison post office.

-Campus mail may be deposited at the Residence Life Information Desk, William T. Young Campus Center information desk, or Old Morrison post office.
+Campus mail may be deposited at the Old Morrison post office.
 Bulk campus mailings must be received 48 hours prior to the date of delivery.
 Student organizations' on-campus bulk mailings must be approved by a member of the Student Life staff.
 University office bulk mailings will be expedited by the Director of Residence Life.
-Commuter students may request an on campus mailbox through the Department of Residence Life.
+Commuter students may request an on campus mailbox through the Office of Residence Life.